-Compensation will also follow guideline ratios of City of Toronto for tree replacement of private 30cm DBH and greater, any park and City trees, 3:11:3, 1:1 and 1:1 respectively.
+Compensation will also follow guideline ratios of City of Toronto for tree replacement of private 30cm DBH and greater, any park and City trees, replaced at ratios 3:1, 1:1 and 1:1 respectively.
 Compensation for RNFP removals for trees >10 cm is 3:1, <10 cm is 1:1, and tree injuries is a compensation replacement of 1:1 with hedges a ratio of 1:5m hedge removed.